Skip to main content

 Sunday work

-If you are required to work 5 days out of any 7 and one of them is a Sunday, you are entitled to a Sunday premium payment.
-You'll get double pay for each hour worked on that shift.
+If you are required to work 5 days out of any 7, and one of those days is a Sunday, you are entitled to a Sunday premium payment.
+You will get double pay for each hour you work on that shift.

 Public holiday

-If you are required to work 5 days out of any 7 and one of them is a public holiday, you are entitled to a public holiday premium payment.
-You'll get double pay for each hour worked on that shift.
+If you are required to work 5 days out of any 7, and one of those days is a public holiday, you are entitled to a public holiday premium payment.
+You will get double pay for each hour you work on that shift.

-If the public holiday is on a Saturday, you will not get the Saturday allowance as well.
+If the public holiday falls on a Saturday, you will not get the Saturday allowance in addition to the public holiday payment.

 Night duty

-If you work night duty hours you'll be paid time plus a quarter.
+If you work night duty hours you will be paid time plus a quarter.

-You'll only be eligible for this night duty premium if you're rostered for duty through the night as defined above.
-For example, you would not be paid the night duty premium if you work from 4 pm to midnight.
+You're only eligible for this night duty premium if you're rostered for duty through the night as defined above.
+For example, you would not be paid the night duty premium if you work from 4pm to midnight.

-If you work a night shift as defined above on a Sunday or public holiday, you'll be paid time plus a quarter.
+If you work a night shift as defined above on a Sunday or public holiday, you will be paid time plus a quarter.
 This will be based only on your basic salary.
 It will not include your unsocial hours allowance for that shift.

 Twilight payment